 REGIONAL CHARM: 8 New England Fall Getaways That Will Delight Kids (and Parents)

 A particularly good choice for East Coast family vacations is Santee State Park in South Carolina, which sits on the shores of Lake Marion and offers flat hiking trails, picnic groves, and onsite cabin rentals for an easy-peasy vacation with toddlers.
+And if you’re visiting the Sunshine State, many of the best Florida state parks are especially toddler-friendly and make a low-key alternative to the overstimulation of the theme parks and water parks in Orlando.

 7. Beach Getaways with Toddlers